×

 The Gender Pay Gap in the Health and Care Sector: A Global Analysis in the Time of COVID-19 (2022).
 World Health Organization.

-Jointly developed by the WHO and ILO, as the first global sectoral gender pay gap report by international organizations, presents findings of gender pay gaps in the health and care sector, for it to be utilized in pay parity advocacy.
+Jointly developed by WHO and ILO, as the first global sectoral gender pay gap report by international organizations, presents findings of gender pay gaps in the health and care sector, for it to be utilized in pay parity advocacy.
 The evidence in the report illustrates significant variations in gender pay gaps in health and care across countries and sets out a path forward for targeted action to close these.
 This path includes improving the collection and analysis of targeted gender-disaggregated wage data for the health and care sector, pay transparency and legal instruments against pay discrimination, and facilitating the transition of workers from the informal to the formal economy.

 Subsidizing Global Health: Women’s Unpaid Work in Health Systems (2022).
 Women in Global Health.